 Priority will be given to applicants who have not received Collection Needs Assessment Program: Site Assessment or Supply Grants in the past three years.
 Applicants may apply to both the CNAP: Site Assessment or Supply Programs in the same grant year by submitting individual grant applications.

 What We Fund

-The grant will support professional services for a collections consultant who will come to their organization for a half-day site visit focusing on a collections related topic.
+The grant will support professional services for a collections consultant who will come to your organization for a half-day site visit focusing on a collections related topic.
 For your convenience, GHHN maintains a continually updated list of area consultants.
 Inclusion on this list does not constitute NYSCA or GHHN’s endorsement of a consultant.
 You are free to choose a consultant from this compiled list or your own consultant.
 All applications MUST include a current consultant resume.
 We will not process your application unless a consultant resume has been received.

 What We Do Not Fund

 Grants will not support staff salaries or staff time.
 Requests for consultations on archival or library materials will not be supported.
-Architectural requests, i.e. engineer’s reports or historic structures reports will not be supported.
+Architectural requests, i.e. engineer’s reports or historic structures reports, will not be supported.
 Please contact GHHN should you have eligibility questions.